 What diseases can you develop following toxic exposure at Joint Base San Antonio?

 While medical researchers are currently studying the health effects of PFAS exposure, there are certain diseases that already have a definitive causal relation to this group of chemicals.
 Since PFAS was the primary contaminant at Joint Base San Antonio, you can only seek financial compensation for the diseases it causes.
-Therefore, if you developed one of the following diseases and health problems, you qualify for filing a personal injury claim, as well as a VA claim, if you are a veteran:
+Therefore, if you developed one of the following diseases and health problems, you might qualify for filing a personal injury claim, as well as a VA claim, if you are a veteran.
+Still, you must have spent at least 1 cumulative year on the military base to become eligible.

 It is important to know that if you struggle with any other cancer, you are still eligible for compensation, as exposure to PFAS has a strong connection to malignant diseases, regardless of their location in the body.
 Consequently, if you have recently been diagnosed with cancer and were stationed at Joint Base San Antonio, either as a member of the military or the family member of one, please contact our law firm and we will promptly help you recover the money you deserve for your injury.